Morgan Conway: Other projects

-The Tracy role eventually led to Conway's quitting acting in 1947, because he felt that he had become stereotyped as that character.
+Morgan Conway was considered for the leading role in a film biography of New York mayor Jimmy Walker, to be produced by Gene Fowler, but the project was abandoned.
+Conway then decided to give up his movie career completely.
+He felt that he had become stereotyped as Dick Tracy, just as Ralph Byrd had.
 "I had to do it," he said.
 "People began to stop thinking of me as Morgan Conway.
 All they could seem to remember was that I was Dick Tracy in the movies."